bstefanescu/qutejs/web/doc/docs/app/data.md

 Data Model properties are stored inside the `data` property of the application instance.

-To define an application property you can use the `defineProp(name, initialValue)` method of the application instance, or the `@DataModel` decorator on the application class or any Qute service class.
+To define an application property you can use the `defineProp(name, initialValue)` method of the application instance, or the `@Provide` decorator on the application class or any Qute service class.

 When defining a property you must use a unique property name at the application level.
 It is recommended to use qualified names like `PropertyGroup/subgroup/localName` names when you want to group related  properties.